 Modern methods of diagnosis and treatment of vasculogenic erectile dysfunction

-Doppler ultrasoundcombined with intracavernosal injection of vasoactive drugs is a first-line diagnostic method for diagnosing vascular ED.
+Doppler ultrasound combined with intracavernosal injection of vasoactive drugs is a first-line diagnostic method for diagnosing vascular ED.
 Selective penile angiography is considered the gold standard for diagnosing vasculogenic ED.

 This source provides information on the diagnostic methods used to evaluate vascular causes of ED.